Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/04-LZ-SharedResources.md

 * Virtual Machine for testing the application/s (jump_host.tf)
 * Luis add infor here on the IP firewall rule on KeyVault

-Review and if needed, comment out and modify the variables within the "Optional - 04 Shared - Jumpbox" section of the variable definitons file paramaters.tfvars.
+Review and if needed, comment out and modify the variables within the "Optional - 04 Shared - Jumpbox" section of the common variable definitons file [parameters.tfvars](./parameters.tfvars).

 If you do not wish to deploy the Virtual machine for testing, remove the jump_host.tf file from the directory